consumir-api-rest-con-axios-y-nodejs

 axios is a promise-based HTTP library that allows us to make HTTP requests from the client in Node.js and in the browser.

-It is easy to use and provides a simple and consistent interface for working with RESTful APIs.
+Axios is easy to use and provides a simple and consistent interface for working with RESTful APIs.
+It’s been around for years, but it’s one of the most stable and widely used libraries.

 How to use axios

-First, make sure to have axios installed in your Node.js project:
+First, make sure you have axios installed in your Node.js project:

 npm install axios